Setting Up:

 Simple egg holder

 In the center of the table, I place egg holders (D), like the one above, shared styluses (fine and heavy), and pattern sheets.
 The egg holders are simply egg cartons that have been cut in half, the little tongue flap removed, and then the bottom stacked into the top (to reinforce it).
-Sometimes students, may be working on more than one egg at a time, and sometimes they may need to go for a coffee, tea or potty break; in either case, this provides a safe place to put an egg, where it won’t get knocked around or roll off the table.
+Sometimes students may be working on more than one egg at a time, and sometimes they may need to go for a coffee, tea or potty break; in either case, this provides a safe place to put an egg, where it won’t get knocked around or roll off the table.

 Not pictured here, but which I now put on each table, are a small pencil sharpener and a plastic jar in which I’ve placed small pieces of Goo-Off wipes.
 The latter are useful for removing small amounts of pencil lines (mistakes).
+Goof Off wipes are n longer commercially available, so some pieces of heavy duty paper towel (e.g. Viva) soaked in some water and dish soap, could probably be used instead.
+Also useful, if allowing matches to be used (for older students), is a small mini pie tin for discarded matches or other debris.

 As for the styluses, I own a lot of medium styluses, and find that these are best for beginning students.
 I do not own many fine or heavy styluses, though, so these must be shared.
 Fine lines, I have found, only accentuate wobbles and hesitation, so I don’t hand them out to beginners.
 I do leave some on the table, as they are useful for writing names and dates on pysanky, and sometimes the more advanced students will want to use them.
 I always make sure there are heavy styluses on the tables, as these are good for coloring in large areas.